 The Compensation Committee, acting in its absolute discretion, has the right to grant stock options to Participants to purchase shares.
 Each grant is evidenced by an Award Agreement setting forth whether the stock option is an incentive stock option ("ISO"), which is intended to qualify for special tax treatment under Code Section 422, or a non-qualified incentive stock option ("Non-ISO").
 ISOs may only be granted to employees.
 Each stock option granted under the Restated EIP entitles the holder thereof to purchase the number of shares at the exercise price specified in the related Award Agreement.
 At the discretion of the Compensation Committee, the Award Agreement can provide for payment of the exercise price either in cash, by check, or in shares or in any combination thereof.
-The exercise price may also be paid (1) through any cashless exercise procedure which is acceptable to the Compensation Committee, by withholding shares otherwise issuable in connection with the exercise of the stock option, and (3) through any other method specified in an Award Agreement.
+The exercise price may also be paid (1) through any cashless exercise procedure which is acceptable to the Compensation Committee or its delegate and which is facilitated through a sale of our shares, (2) with the consent of the Compensation Committee, by withholding shares otherwise issuable in connection with the exercise of the stock option, and (3) through any other method specified in an Award Agreement.